powsybl/powsybl-core/docs/simulation/security/index.md

   Four condition types are available depending on the equipment to target: branch threshold condition, three-winding transformer threshold condition, injection threshold condition and AC/DC converter threshold condition.

-### Operator strategies

-An operator strategy is applied in pre-contingency or after a contingency, depending on the contingency context provided.
-A contingency context can be a pre-contingency state only (`NONE`), a post-contingency state (on a specific contingency (`SPECIFIC`) or on every contingency (`ONLY_CONTINGENCIES`)) or both pre-contingency and post-contingency states (`ALL`).

-An operator strategy groups a condition and a list of remedial actions.

 ### State monitors